Commit-Boost/commit-boost-client/docs/docs/get_started/configuration.md

 # Configuration

 Commit-Boost needs a configuration file detailing all the services that you want to run.
-Create a `cb-config.toml` and adjust it depending on which modules you plan to run.
+Create a `cb-config.toml` and modify it depending on which modules you plan to run.

-For a full explanation of all the fields, check out [here](https://github.com/Commit-Boost/commit-boost-client/blob/main/config.example.toml).
+- For a full explanation of all the fields, check out [here](https://github.com/Commit-Boost/commit-boost-client/blob/main/config.example.toml).

-For some additional examples on config presets, check out [here](https://github.com/Commit-Boost/commit-boost-client/tree/main/configs).
+- For some additional examples on config presets, check out [here](https://github.com/Commit-Boost/commit-boost-client/tree/main/configs).

 ## Minimal PBS setup on Holesky
 ```toml